christhekeele/clientele/README.md

 Design
 ------

-Clientele is a simple ruby HTTP library that's easy to configure, extend, and build other libraries off of.
+Clientele is a simple ruby HTTP library that's easy to use, extend, and leverage to build other tools.

 It's inspired by Faraday and Hurley, with a few extra design goals.